 This big budget crime drama is set in France, Italy and the US (production funds came from these territories) and stars Alain Delon as the damned career criminal on the run; Jean Gabin is the ageing mafia boss looking to retire to Sicily; and Lino Ventura is the cop determined to arrest them.
 Irina Demick brings a touch of (much-needed) feminine glamour to a story of an audacious plan to hijack a New York plane and relieve it of its cargo of diamonds.
 Will they get away with it?

 Delon pays for his escape with some valuable stamps but also has, up his sleeves almost (well, sewn in to his jacket actually) a plan for a diamond heist and Gabin is eager for one last score before he retires.
 He calls on an old ‘family’ friend from New York (Amedeo Nazzari, Italy’s great matinée idol of yore) to help bankroll it.
-There is a nice scene in which we see them case a museum together and indeed the film goes to a lot of trouble to make sure that the main actors all get an equivalent amount of screen time, cutting between Ventura’s investigation, Delon’s various escapades with the police (including a leap through window that would have impressed Jason Bourne) and his inevitable transgression with Demick, who in fairly unsubtle scene goes nude sunbathing while Delon fishes for eels (I’ll let the Freudian squad see through that one).
-The tone is occasionally a bit slow and deliberate as the various elements of the heist come into place, though the hijacking is fairly dynamic.
-Though it is slightly undermined by some occasionally ropey special effects and the basic absurdity of having all the robbers hold up a plane without even bothering to cover their faces – don’t they know it’s the late 60s?
+There is a nice scene in which we see them case a museum together and indeed the film goes to a lot of trouble to make sure that the main actors all get an equivalent amount of screen time, cutting between Ventura’s investigation, Delon’s various escapades with the police (including a leap through a window that would have impressed Jason Bourne) and his inevitable transgression with Demick, who in a fairly unsubtle scene goes nude sunbathing while Delon fishes for eels (I’ll let the Freudian squad see through that one).
+The tempo is occasionally a bit slow and deliberate as the various elements of the heist come into place.
+However, the hijacking is fairly dynamic if slightly undermined by some occasionally ropey special effects and the basic absurdity of having all the robbers hold up a plane without even bothering to cover their faces – don’t they know it’s the late 60s?

 DVD Availability: This film is available in an excellent region free Blu-ray edition in France which includes both the French and English language edition.
 The set also provides the film on DVD.
 Also included is an hour-long documentary on the complex making of the films.